Karunabist/learning/README.md

 ## List universities

 List universities according to your research area for PHD and affordable/job opportunities for Master.
+For PHD visit professors profile and look at there personal website whether they are accepting students or not.

 - [X] [Researchers in computer vision with universities](https://github.com/MadanBaduwal/people-in-computer-vision)